wordhop-io/wordhop-npm/README.md

 # [Wordhop](https://www.Wordhop.io) - SDK For Human + AI Conversational Experiences
 ## For Bots Built in Node.js

-Bots enable businesses to respond to customers immediately and reduce operational costs, but they can’t empathize like humans, and often fail to understand user intent.
-Wordhop solves this problem with a toolkit for creating hybrid human + AI conversational experiences.
-The solution includes a simple SDK for bot developers and an intuitive management interface built on Slack.
-You can monitor bots and get alerts, pause and take over bots, and engage your customers all without leaving Slack.
+Bots enable businesses to respond to customers immediately but they often fail to understand user intent.
+According to Facebook, bots fail 70% of the time.
+Wordhop helps solve this problem with a toolkit to easily keep humans in the loop when AI fails your customers.
+The solution includes an SDK for bot developers to connect their bots to Slack, and a Slack app to get alerts, then pause and take over a bot.

 ![Solution](https://cloud.githubusercontent.com/assets/7429980/22609969/491afe58-ea31-11e6-8928-27e1a1f1d6bd.png)

-You can integrate Wordhop in minutes and it begins working immediately, enabling you to deliver exceptional human + AI conversational experiences.
+You can integrate Wordhop in minutes and it begins working immediately.
 This module has been tested with Messenger, Slack, Skype, and Microsoft Webchat.
 Please see our [examples](./examples/).
 It supports bot developers working in Node, Python and Ruby.

 ### What you can do with Wordhop: